Marianne Williamson: Immigration

 Williamson does not support open borders, but calls for what she describes as a more humane approach to border policy.
 In June 2019, Williamson criticized then-President Donald Trump on his immigration policies after reports of children being separated from their families and being put in a detainment center; she called these acts "state-sponsored crimes".
-After Trump's announcement that ICE would begin mass-deportations, she said it is "no different" than what Jewish people faced in Nazi Germany.
+After Trump's announcement that ICE would begin mass-deportations of illegal immigrants, she said it is "no different" from what Jewish people faced in Nazi Germany.

 Williamson supports Deferred Action for Childhood Arrivals (DACA) and expanding protections and naturalization to undocumented immigrants who were brought to the United States as children.

 Other domestic issues

 Williamson supports The Equality Act and an increase of the federal minimum wage to $15 per hour, and has called religion a map in which "the route isn't important.
 It's the destination that matters."

 International relations and national security

 Williamson supports the creation of a United States Department of Peace to aid in her proposed redesign, which also includes a plan to establish a Peace Academy modeled after military academies.

 Williamson supports military engagement when a NATO ally is threatened, when the United States is under threat of attack, or "when the humanitarian order of the world is at risk".

 Williamson supported safe withdrawal of all U.S. troops from Afghanistan as soon as possible and would consider the use of a peace-keeping force, such as the United Nations, to assist with the transition.
 Williamson has said she supports the U.S. vigorously using its position, i.e., through CFIUS, to prevent China from buying strategically important companies, which she believes will help defend U.S. economic interests and human rights, as in the cases of the Uighurs and residents of Hong Kong.
 Williamson supports rejoining the Joint Comprehensive Plan of Action (JCPOA).
 Williamson criticized the Trump administration for elevating tensions with Iran.
 Williamson supports a two-state solution to the Israeli–Palestinian conflict.